erszcz/msc-thesis/dfly-multiboot.md

    .gnu.hash       : { *(.gnu.hash) }
 ```

+The `AT (<expression>)` keyword sets the load address of an output section.
+As already mentioned, following sections will be laid out linearly after
+this one, so their load addresses will be modified accordingly.
+The `ADDR (<section>)` keyword returns the virtual address of `<section>`.

 Inspecting a kernel built with the adjusted linker script shows that the
 segment load addresses are in fact offset from the virtual addresses
 by a value of `0xc0000000`, i.e. the `kernbase` location.